timescale/docs.timescale.com-content/timescaledb-vs-postgres.md

 # Why use TimescaleDB over relational DBs?

-TimescaleDB offers three key benefits over vanilla Postgres or other traditional RDBMS for storing time-series data: much higher data ingest rates, similar to (much) superior query performance, and extended time-oriented features.
+TimescaleDB offers three key benefits over vanilla PostgreSQL or other traditional RDBMSs for storing time-series data: much higher data ingest rates, similar up to (much) superior query performance, and extended time-oriented features.

-And because TimescaleDB still allows you to use the full range of Postgres features and tools -- e.g., JOINs with relational tables, geospatial queries via PostGIS, `pg_backup` and `pg_restore`, any connector that speaks Postgres -- there is little reason **not** to use TimescaleDB for storing time-series data within a Postgres database.
+And because TimescaleDB still allows you to use the full range of Postgres features and tools -- e.g., JOINs with relational tables, geospatial queries via PostGIS, `pg_backup` and `pg_restore`, any connector that speaks PostgreSQL -- there is little reason **not** to use TimescaleDB for storing time-series data within a PostgreSQL database.

 ## Much higher ingest rates